cycomachead/fa19-moocbase/hw0-README.md

 Because your files live on your machine's filesystem (in `<pathname-to-directory-on-your-machine>`), you can use your favorite editor or other desktop tools to modify those files.
-Any changes you save to those files on your machine will be instantly reflected in Docker.
+Any changes you save to those files on your machine will be (nearly) instantly reflected in Docker.
 As a result, you can think of the Docker container as a place to build and run your code, and not a place to *edit* your code!

 **Windows users:** you might need to be aware that Windows convention (inherited from DOS) ends lines of text differently than UNIX/Mac convention